magneticio/vamp/docs/content/guides/getting-started-tutorial.md

 Sava is a mythical vampire from Serbia ([wiki](http://en.wikipedia.org/wiki/Sava_Savanovi%C4%87)) but in our case it is a [Github repo](https://github.com/magneticio/sava) full of examples to help us demonstrate Vamp.

 Make sure you have Vamp installed.
-The quickes way to do this is to check out the [quick start](/quick-start/)
+The quickest way to do this is to check out the [quick start](/quick-start/)

-Please follow the tutorial in the predecribed steps:
+Please follow the tutorial in the predescribed steps:

 [1.
 Deploying your first blueprint](/documentation/guides/getting-started-tutorial/1-deploying/)